JankiPatel06/codingTasks/T24 - React - Back-end Integration/janki-fullstack-app/README.md

 npm start

 Access the application: Open your browser and navigate to “http://localhost:3000”
+## **Credits**:
-## **Credits**: This project was developed by Janki Patel (https://github.com/JankiPatel06 ).
+This project was developed by Janki Patel (https://github.com/JankiPatel06 ).
 For any inquires, please contact me at jankipatelit2014@gmail.com

+## License
-## This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.